 Foods that, at first, your baby doesn’t seem to like may become firm favourites after several tastes over a few days or weeks.
 Even a tiny taste (one small teaspoon) can help your baby learn to like a new vegetable.
 These flavours and textures are new, and your baby needs the opportunity to learn to accept and enjoy them.

 2. Follow the morning approach

 When offering your baby a new food, do so in the morning so you can watch for signs of intolerance or sensitivity over the day.
-If you suspect a reaction, don’t give them any more of that particular food and seek medical attention without delay.
+If you suspect an allergic reaction, don’t give them any more of that particular food and seek medical attention straight away.
 Be aware that an allergic reaction is different to your baby spitting out food because the flavour or texture is new, or they’re full.

 3. Make mealtimes social

-Sit at the table with your baby while they are in their high chair.
+Sit at the table with your baby while they are in their highchair.
 Smile, chat with them, and look into their eyes.
 Use simple words and an upbeat tone as you tell them “here comes a bite” and let them eat at their own pace.
-Making mealtimes a positive experience, and establishing healthy eating habits now, which may last a lifetime.
+Making mealtimes a positive experience, and establishing healthy eating habits now, may last a lifetime.